JGallegoPerez/dataset_composer/README.md

 ## Tools/functions of Data Composer

 ### From **TimeSequence** (thus, inherited by all classes)
-(I will describe only the functions whose purpose are not obvious from the name)
+(I will describe only the functions whose purpose is not obvious from the name)

 *get_ts_array()*